ydamit/planckster-docs/docs/concepts/disaster-tracking-usecase.md

 ![Sentinel Wrapper](images/sentinel-wrapper.png)

-Note how the scraper itself has more CMD line arguments than what it exposes to its wrapper/node.
+Note how the scraper itself has more command line arguments than what it exposes to its wrapper/node.
 This makes pipelines easier to configure *on a usecase basis* by focusing on real-world arguments like dates and coordinates rather than code-specific arguments like API keys.

 ### Setup the pipeline/DAG

-The order nodes run in is determined by the how the pipeline is setup:
+The order in which nodes run is determined by the how the pipeline is setup:

 ![Scrapers task](images/scrapers-task.png)